Mehrpouya/geocoin/README.md

 - bitcoin python "payto.py" file.
 This will take care of wallet transactions.
   - Make sure to put in all the details of each wallet as show in the example inside this file.
   - There is a shell script repeatFetch.sh, which will run the payto.py code indefinitely.

+So you need to update the section below inside the payto.py with list of all wallets.
 ```
 walletsList = {"wallet_name_1":["password1","address1"],
                "wallet_name_2":["password2","address2"],